The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/skulls-and-sandwiches-cause-shock-damage-on-destruction.md

 ## Destruction Methods and Health Management

-The default health for the Generic `Skull`, Normal Sandwich, and Mythic Sandwich is 10,000.
+The default health for the Generic Skull, Normal Sandwich, and Mythic Sandwich is 10,000.
 There are several ways these objects can be destroyed:

 * **Natural Means:** High-velocity impacts or bullet impacts from weaponry.
 * **Scripting:** Using the [Damage Object](../../../scripting/nodes/objects/damage-object.md) node to manually reduce an object's health via logic.